mkudija/mkudija.github.io/reading-notes/_md/2017-12-06-Biostatistics.md

 - a: intercept
 - b: slope

-To fit, we solve SSQ = (a + bX - Y)^2 by setting the partial derivatives of SSQ with respect to a and b equal to 0.
+To fit, we solve $SSQ = (a + bX - Y)^2$ by setting the partial derivatives of SSQ with respect to a and b equal to 0.

 $R^2$: coefficient of determination, what percent of the total variability in the dependent variable is explained by the model